whejy/myVault/README.md

 - Input URLS are validated via an async function that checks for a response, informing the user of a bad result and preventing database storage.

 - Dynamic form errors that respond to user input in realtime.
-For responsiveness, if a supplied URL is valid but another field is not, the URL is not checked again unless altered
+For responsiveness, if a supplied URL is valid but another field is not, the URL is not checked again unless altered.

 <img src="screenshots/Errors.png" height="400">